------- + -------

 Project description

-This study augments existing Gus Schumacher Nutrition Incentive Program (GusNIP) PPR national project-level and participant-level core metrics data with new quantitative and qualitative data.
-Specifically, CNHI is collecting new detailed data about PPR intervention characteristics and implementation strategies from over 100 GusNIP projects across the United States.
-We are using these new data to identify project characteristics, strategies and contexts associated with high levels of participant engagement.
-This study will leverage projects’ heterogeneity as a strength, moving beyond the assumption that simply offering free or subsidized healthy food will result in high levels of program uptake.
-American Heart Association funded this project.
+This study augmented existing Gus Schumacher Nutrition Incentive Program (GusNIP) PPR national project-level and participant-level core metrics data with new quantitative and qualitative data.
+Specifically, CNHI collected new detailed data about PPR intervention characteristics and implementation strategies from over 100 GusNIP projects across the United States through a survey and interviews.
+We used these new data to identify project characteristics, strategies and contexts associated with high levels of participant engagement in PPR.
+This study leveraged GusNIP projects’ heterogeneity as a strength, moving beyond the assumption that simply offering free or subsidized healthy food will result in high levels of sustained participant engagement in PPR.

 Background and Analysis

-For questions or comments, email Elise Mitchell.
+For questions or comments, email Dr. Christopher Long.

 Development of a User-Centered Approach for Screening, Referral, and Enrollment of a Food is Medicine Program Among Adults